Viasat/hotcidr/README.md

 1. Add an 'expiration' field to any rule in a group's yaml file.
 2. Add matching rule fields into expirations.yaml as criteria for expirations

-Here is an example of the first kind of expiration.
+Here is an example of the first kind of expiration:

 ```
 security_group_1.yaml